 - Nifradnu Kach ("We Parted So": music by Miron Minster, lyrics by Lea Goldberg; sung by Marina Maximilian Blumin.)

-- Niga El Ha'chalom (1), Niga El Ha'chalom (2) ("Touch the Dream": music and lyrics by Shalom Chanoch; sung by (1) Hila Maoz and (2) the Choral Ensemble.)
+- Niga El Ha'chalom ("Touch the Dream": music and lyrics by Shalom Chanoch; sung by the Coral Ensemble.)

-- Notzah Baru'ach (1), Notzah Baru'ach (2), Notzah Baru'ach (3) ("A Feather in the Wind": music by Rami Kleinstein, lyrics by Ya'akov Gilad; sung by (1) Ninet Tayeb, (2) Rita Kleinstein, and (3) Yehuda Aruti.)
+- Notzah Baru'ach (1), Notzah Baru'ach (2), Notzah Baru'ach (3) ("A Feather in the Wind": music by Rami Kleinstein, lyrics by Ya'akov Gilad; sung by (1) Ninet Tayeb, (2) Lital Gabai, and (3) Yehuda Aruti.)

 - Pri Ganech (1), Pri Ganech (2) ("The Fruit of Your Garden": music and lyrics by Yoni Ro'eh; sung by (1) Marina Maximilian Blumin and (2) Aviva Avidan and Eli Luzon.)